KnowEnG/Samples_Clustering_Pipeline/README.md

 # Samples Clustering Pipeline
 This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, samples clustering pipeline.
-The pipeline clusters samples in a user submitted spreadsheet (with samples as columns and genes as rows).
+This pipeline clusters samples in a user submitted spreadsheet (with samples as columns and genes as rows).

 One can select one of four clustering options that are based non-negative matrix factorization (nmf):